slviajero/tinybasic/examples/00tutorial/README.md

 - Convert: convert.bas - convert strings to numbers and vice versa
 - Splitstring: splitstr.bas - split a string into substrings

+### Timers and Interrupts

+BASIC has timers and interrupts build in.
+They can trigger a GOTO or GOSUB command on a time or external event.

+- Timer: timer.bas - blink while doing something in the background

 ### Graphics

 BASIC graphics commands are plotting and setting colours.